Sneha25AK/DSA/README.md

 # DSA
-Data structures and algorithms practice problems
+Data structures and algorithms practice problems.

 This repository contain the python notebooks for DSA problems